Rico-febrian/untitled-project-with-airflow-dbt-metabase/README.md

 ## How It Works

+The pipeline runs daily on weekdays and follows an ELT pattern: Extract from API, Load into staging, Transform with dbt.

+### Extract

-The pipeline runs daily on weekdays.
-Airflow triggers an extract task that calls the Frankfurter API for the latest USD exchange rates against IDR, EUR, SGD, JPY, and MYR, then stores the raw JSON in MinIO.
-A load task reads the JSON from MinIO and upserts it into a PostgreSQL staging table. dbt then transforms the staging data into a star schema with a date dimension and a fact table that includes daily rate changes.
-Metabase connects to the warehouse and serves a dashboard focused on USD/IDR trends.
-If any task fails, a Slack alert is sent automatically.
+Airflow calls the Frankfurter API for the latest USD exchange rates against IDR, EUR, SGD, JPY, and MYR.
+The raw JSON response is stored in MinIO (S3-compatible object storage) partitioned by date.
+This raw layer acts as an archive.
+If the transform logic changes later, you can always reprocess from the original data without calling the API again.

+### Load

+A second task reads the JSON from MinIO, parses it into one row per currency, and upserts it into a PostgreSQL staging table.
+Upsert (INSERT ON CONFLICT UPDATE) makes this idempotent.
+Running the same day twice does not create duplicate rows.

+### Transform

+dbt reads from the staging table and builds a star schema in the warehouse:

+- **dim_date** generated date dimension with year, month, day, day of week, and weekend flag
+- **dim_currencies** seeded reference table (USD, EUR, IDR, SGD, JPY, MYR)
+- **fact_exchange_rates** one row per currency per business day, with the previous day rate, daily change, and daily change percentage calculated using a window function

+Cosmos orchestrates dbt inside Airflow, turning each dbt model into its own Airflow task.
+If `fact_exchange_rates` fails, you can see it directly in the Airflow graph view without reading through logs.

+### Monitoring and Alerting

+If any task fails, a Slack message is sent automatically with the DAG name, failed task, and a link to the logs.
+Airflow also sends metrics to StatsD, which Prometheus scrapes and Grafana visualizes.
+This gives you dashboards for scheduler health, DAG run duration, and task success/failure rates.

 &nbsp;